A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Discussion

+Fairness in machine learning presents a complex challenge.
+Multiple studies focus on addressing representation or sampling bias, which arises when data are collected in a non-representative fashion \citep{Mehrabi_fairness_review}.
+By contrast, algorithmic bias emerges when the model itself introduces bias beyond the inherent biases in the input data.
+This article addresses the issue of algorithmic bias, with the objective of ensuring an equitable distribution of erroneous decisions across different groups.
+FASI is model-free, allowing for deployment with any user-specified model.
+It achieves fairness by aligning group-wise FSRs to the same designated level, requiring only mild conditions on data exchangeability.

-In addition to the sufficiency principle, a widely used fairness notion which, as mentioned in Section \ref{section:fairness_lit_review_intro}, is effectively enforced by the FASI algorithm, is the \emph{separation principle} \citep{Bar17}, which requires that \beq \mbox{$P(Y\neq \hat Y|Y=c, A=a)$ are the same for all $a\in\mathcal A$}. \eeq A third notion on fairness, in the context of prediction intervals, has been considered in \cite{Rometal20-Eq}.
-Rather than conditioning on either $Y$ or $\hat Y$, these works are concerned with the joint probabilities of $(\hat Y, Y)$.
-This fairness criterion requires that the misclassification rates are equalized across all protected groups: \beq \mbox{$P(Y\neq \hat Y|A=a)$ are the same for all $a\in\mathcal A$}. \eeq Other popular fairness notions include \emph{equalized odds} (\citealp{Haretal16, Rometal20-Odds}) and \emph{equalized risks} (\citealp{Coretal18}).
-A highly controversial issue is that different fairness criteria often lead to different algorithms and decisions in practice.
-For example, the sufficiency and separation principles can be incompatible with each other (\citealp{Kleetal16, Frietal21}), and classification parity / calibration can harm the very groups that the algorithms are designed to protect (\citealp{Coretal18}).
-We do not claim that FASI is universally superior than competitive approaches but adjusting group-wise FSRs appears to be a reasonable fairness criterion for the high-stakes applications under our consideration.
-Much research is still needed to fully understand the trade-offs and caveats between different approaches to fairness-adjusted inference.
+In addition to the sufficiency principle, the \emph{separation principle} \citep{Bar17} has been widely used.
+It requires that $P(Y\neq \hat Y|Y=c, A=a)$ are the same for all $a\in\mathcal A$.
+This principle differs from the sufficiency principle \eqref{suff-princ}, whereby $\hat{Y}$ and $Y$ interchange positions in the conditional probability expression.
+A third notion on fairness, in the context of prediction intervals, has been considered in \cite{Rometal20-Eq}.
+Rather than conditioning on either $Y$ or $\hat Y$, this fairness criterion is concerned with the joint probabilities of $(\hat Y, Y)$, requiring that the misclassification rates are equalized across all protected groups $P(Y\neq \hat Y|A=a)$ are the same for all $a\in\mathcal A$.
+The fourth notion, known as \emph{demographic parity} \citep{Jiang_2020} requires that $P(\hat Y \neq c|A=a)$ are the same for all $a \in \mathcal A$.
+Other popular fairness notions include \emph{equalized odds} (\citealp{Haretal16, Rometal20-Odds}) and \emph{equalized risks} (\citealp{Coretal18}).